ovh/docs/pages/public_cloud/public_cloud_databases/MongoDB_Automated_Migration_New_Offering/guide.en-gb.md

 #### Step 2: Preparing for Migration

 - **For Essential Services:** They will be migrated to the Production plan, transitioning from a single node cluster to a three-member replica set.
 The DB1-X service flavor will be converted to DB2-X, with the same vCore and memory but reduced base storage.
 Importantly, the underlying technology and performance characteristics will not change.
+    - **First scenario (base disk):** The average price increase by a 2.88 factor.
+    - **Second scenario (iso disk essential):** The average price increase by a 4.32 factor.
   These changes will result in an increase in the final price of the service ([Pricing Details](https://www.ovhcloud.com/en-gb/public-cloud/prices/)).

 - **For Business Services:** These services, already configured as a three-member replica set, will lose the capability to scale up in the Production plan.
 The switch from DB1-X to DB2-X flavor will also maintain the same vCores and memory, with reduced base storage, while the underlying technology and performance characteristics remain unchanged.
+    - **First scenario (base disk):** The average price decrease by a 0.96 factor.
+    - **Second scenario (iso disk essential):** The average price increase by a 1.44 factor.
   Depending on these changes, the final price could decrease with less storage required or increase with a significant need for additional storage ([Pricing Details](https://www.ovhcloud.com/en-gb/public-cloud/prices/)).

 - **For Enterprise Services:** Enterprise services will transition to the Advanced plan, with broad price reductions.
 The service flavor conversion from DB1-X to DB2-X will retain the same amount of vCore and memory but offer less base storage, without altering the underlying technology or affecting performance.
+    - **First scenario (base disk):** The average price decrease by a 0.87 factor.
+    - **Second scenario (iso disk essential):** The average price increase by a 1.07 factor.
   Most services should see a lower final price due to these global price reductions and reduced storage requirements.
 However, prices could increase for services needing significant additional storage.
 For a comprehensive view of pricing, check ([Pricing Details](https://www.ovhcloud.com/en-gb/public-cloud/prices/)).

 #### How to Anticipate the Migration